Venice Travel Guide

 Because how can you visit Venice and not take a gondola ride?

 However, knowing how much a gondola ride should cost is easier said than done.
-The city of Venice actually sets the official rate of gondola rides, which start at around 80 for 30 minutes, with additional 20 minute slots costing 40.
+The city of Venice actually sets the official rate of gondola rides, which start at around €80 for 30 minutes, with additional 20 minute slots costing €40.
 Expect these fares to rise even higher after 7pm.

-4. Avoid food from the tourist traps
+Avoid food from the tourist traps

-A coffee in Piazza San Marco can set you back 5 (did I just hear a wail of pain come from my wallet?).
+A coffee in Piazza San Marco can set you back €5.
 If cash is more important to you than the view, food and drink gets cheaper away from the tourist centres.
-You never know, you might even find an even more authentic brew and a fraction of the cost.
+You never know, you might find a more authentic brew for a fraction of the cost.

-During the peak Summer months, queues for Venices main attractions can be incredibly long, but one destination thats absolutely worth waiting in line for is Saint Marks Basilica in the Piazza San Marco.
-Arguably the most famous church in the city, its stunning opulence is breathtaking and certainly one of the top things to do in Venice.
+During the peak summer months, queues for Venice's main attractions can be incredibly long, but one destination that's absolutely worth waiting in line for is Saint Mark's Basilica in the Piazza San Marco.
+Arguably the most famous church in the city, it's stunning opulence is breathtaking and certainly one of the top things to do in Venice.

-6. To really avoid the queues, book ahead
+To really avoid the queues, book ahead

 Much like the Basilica, you can expect long queues throughout the city during busy periods.
 However, the longest queues are normally for the ticket offices, so to travel better, book ahead to skip these.